GrafeasGroup/tor_app/README.md

 This is the repo holding all of the goodies for our app/website/we don't really know what yet.
 It also has the API that connects to r/ToR.

 More documentation to come!

+## Developing

+Run `python manage.py runserver` to start the dev server in the command line.